 The HOTO policy applies to all estate projects delivered on the Defence estate.

 The purpose of the HOTO policy is to ensure that all estate related projects adhere to a systematic process to demonstrate that the project practices and deliverables comply with legislation, Australian Standards and Defence policy and instructions; to deliver safe, compliant and fit for purpose facilities.

 Key terms such as Handover and Takeover are explained in the HOTO Policy.

 The EMOS contractors must use the HOTO Plan & Checklist when delivering E&IG Estate Works Program allocated maintenance projects as per HOTO policy.

-The aim of the Estate Planning and the Handover/Takeover (HOTO) Checklists is to identify all documentary evidence required by Defence to demonstrate the delivered works are compliant, fit for purpose, safe and suitable for occupancy and use.
+The aim of the HOTO Plan & Checklist is to identify all documentary evidence required by Defence to demonstrate the delivered works are compliant, fit for purpose, safe and suitable for occupancy and use.